Business Administration: Concentration in General Business

 Currently ACCT, FIN and MGMT restrict their upper-division concentration courses to only students declared in their specific major/concentration (e.g, ACCT 513 is restricted to only accounting majors).
-General Business students should work very closely with an academic advisor in the College of Business Student Services Center (CoBSSC) to select courses every semester and seek advising on whether the concentration in General Business is the best fit.
+General Business students should work very closely with an academic advisor in the College of Business Student Success Center (CoBSSC) to select courses every semester and seek advising on whether the concentration in General Business is the best fit.

 When a class is full and additional students are requesting to add via permission number, instructors may give students declared in a specific concentration enrollment priority if a spot opens up (e.g., a student with a declared ISYS concentration also trying to add an ISYS course required for the major).